Running hot at idle onlyThe cooling fan(s)

 fluid and metals, so it's advantageous to minimize its percentage if

 your engine is running hot.
-The addition of Red Line Water Wetter to the
+The addition of Red

 system is said to increase the cooling system efficiency too.